prowriting/beyondgrammar-wordpress/README.md

 # BeyondGrammar checking plugin for WordPress
 Bring real-time spelling, grammar and style checking into your WordPress editor.
 Perfect for web CMSs, help desk systems and blogs.

+## Download
+You can <a href="https://prowriting.azureedge.net/beyondgrammar-wordpress/master/beyond-grammar.zip" target="_blank">download</a> latest build from master

 ## Why choose our plugin?
 Our state-of-the-art grammar checker is used by over 500,000 users.
 It contains many unique features that you won't find in other solutions.
 These include: